lumutek/lumutek.github.io/dataflow.markdown

 ### Overview:
 Having recently completed the Google Advanced Data Analytics Professional track, I thought it would be a great idea to continue cultivating my new data science skills.
 Like the MLDash project, this project uses previous work as a starting point, and iterative development will take place as a series of enhancements.
 The state of the code before and after each enhancement is provided to illustrate code evolution.
-A chronological update summaries can be easily viewed in the narratives section.
+A chronologically ordered update summaries can be easily viewed in the narratives section below.

 #### Initial Commit
 You can view the code for the initial commit at [Origin][1-origin].